CALL FOR PROPOSALS

 When submitting your proposal, you must also designate your session as one of the following session types.
 [Session Type Descriptions]

 Educational Partner/Sponsor Session

-We believe it takes all of us intentionally working beyond silos to effectively support transfer students.
-When drafting your proposal, please align your pre-conference workshops, concurrent sessions, and poster presentations with at least one of the following session themes, which have been intentionally designed to encompass presentations that blur traditional boundaries between functional areas and across 2-year, 4-year, and blended institutional types.
+We believe it takes all of us working together, beyond silos, to effectively support transfer students’ diverse identities, needs, and pathways.
+All conference sessions should prioritize evidence-based and culturally relevant practices and align with at least one of the following broad session themes.
+These themes intentionally blur traditional boundaries between functional areas and across 2-year, 4-year, and blended institutional types.
+[Session Theme Descriptions]

 Diversity and Inclusion*

 Leadership and Strategic Planning

 *Conference evaluation data consistently indicates that attendees crave more content related to these themes.
 If you have expertise in these areas, please share it!

 Please review the Proposal Checklist for a detailed list of required information.
 All proposals must be submitted online using the University of North Georgia’s InfoReady Review platform.
 Presenters will be required to accept the terms of the Presenter Agreement prior to submitting their final proposal.

 Create an Account.
 Access the InfoReady Application Portal.
 Click the Login link in the top right corner of the screen then click the Register button under the "Login for Other Users" section.
 Provide your name, email, and password and click Create Account.
 If you've previously created an account, then your login information should still work.

 Confirm Account.
 After creating your account, you will receive an automated email requesting account confirmation.
 You must use the link provided in the email to verify your account and enable proposal submission.